 The discovery also marks the culmination of Cliff’s lifetime fascination in archaeology and geology.
 Starting as a ranger in 1977, he was one of the first three Aboriginal Heritage Rangers appointed to the SA Aboriginal and Historical Relics Unit in 1980, and has supported many archaeologists and rock art research teams in the Flinders Ranges.

 UNDERSTANDING ANCIENT TRUTHS

 Now, with decades of accumulated knowledge and experience, Cliff feels he’s truly prepared to understand more ancient truths from archaeological digs such as Warratyi.

 ‘It’s just like it was waiting for me, and the spirit of those old men guided me there.
 It’s the ultimate history story.’

 He believes in the importance of sharing cultural heritage across cultures, and a significant next step will be creating workshops to teach young Adnyamathanha people and archaeology students at Flinders University the significant cultural and historical context of what has been discovered at the Warratyi site.

 ‘I just wish my grandfathers were here to hear of this discovery,’ says 69-year-old Cliff, his eyes gleaming.
 ‘It would have made them happy and so proud of what our people have achieved.’

 ‘Yep, we are the ultimate survivors.’

-Honorary Awardee: This year Cliff Coulthard will be made an honorary awardee of Flinders University with a Doctor of Letters honoris causa to acknowledge his lifetime commitment to gaining Adnyamathanha cultural understanding and a sustained interest in collaborating with a wide range of researchers.
+Honorary Awardee: Cliff Coulthard was made an honorary awardee of Flinders University in 2022 with a Doctor of Letters honoris causa to acknowledge his lifetime commitment to gaining Adnyamathanha cultural understanding and a sustained interest in collaborating with a wide range of researchers.
 It also recognises his focus on mentoring young Adnyamathanha people and his strong interest in sharing his deep cultural knowledge with others.